-These stages of relapse were outlined in this study published in the Yale Journal of Biology and Medicine.
+These stages of relapse were outlined in this study published in YJBM (Yale Journal of Biology and Medicine).

 - Emotional alcohol relapse: The emotional phase of alcohol relapse is characterized by emotional and psychological withdrawal symptoms rather than physical withdrawal symptoms.
 During this precursor to relapse, you may become defensive about your recovery.
 You are also likely to experience dramatic mood swings, anger, anxiety, intolerance, and isolation.
 Poor eating habits and disrupted sleep patterns can ensue.
 At this early stage of relapse, you may stop engaging with treatment or peer support group meetings.

 - Mental alcohol relapse: This phase of alcohol relapse often involves a fierce internal battle.
 You may start reminiscing about the time you spent drinking alcohol.
 You may downplay all the adverse consequences that sent you in search of addiction treatment, at the same time glamorizing the experience.
 Some people undergoing mental relapse start thinking about the idea of drinking again, while others actively plan a return to alcohol.

 - Physical alcohol relapse: When physical relapse occurs, some people rapidly realize the mistake they have made, correcting it and re-engaging with recovery.
 For others, relapse means months burdened by alcoholism once more followed by the need to detox again and start recovery from scratch.